-ArtistYear believes arts education is a fundamental right of all children, regardless of economic status, and is committed to the development of critical thinking, self-discipline, and civic engagement through the arts, as a key to an engaged citizenry and thriving Democracy.
+ArtistYear believes arts education is a fundamental right of all children, regardless of economic status, and is committed to the development of critical thinking, self-discipline, and civic engagement through the arts, as a key to an engaged and thriving society.

-ArtistYear provides exceptional higher-education arts graduates with an opportunity to use their art to make a difference in the lives of children, schools, and communities, while offering professional development that prepares them to be competitive for jobs and engaged citizen-artists following their service year.
+ArtistYear provides exceptional higher-education arts graduates with an opportunity to use their art to make a difference in the lives of children, schools, and communities, while offering professional development that prepares them to be competitive for jobs following their service year.

 Effective in the 2023 Service Year, ArtistYear’s AmeriCorps members will be referred to as Resident Teaching Artists (RTAs).
 ArtistYear’s AmeriCorps members possess strong artistic talents, and training to share those talents with students.
 To honor and represent the fact that they serve the community through their teaching artistry in various modalities.
 We believe “Resident Teaching Artist” more accurately represents our AmeriCorps members’ unique roles in their service sites – grounded in their artistry.

 As our program has evolved, ArtistYear’s original Partner Teacher (PT) model has stretched and adapted to varying circumstances.
 Naturally, there is a wide variety of Partner Teacher and member service modalities.
 To better capture the flexible nature of the role, we will begin referring to Partner Teachers as Site Supervisors, which aligns with AmeriCorps terminology.